software-notebook/software-notebook.github.io/docs/software-architecture/quality-attributes/scalability.md

 # Scalability

-A system is considered to have scalability attribute if it is able to manage additonal work load without any changes incausing any side effects on the expected behaviour.
+A system is considered to have scalability attribute if it is able to manage additonal work-load without causing any design changes.

+> A service is said to be scalable if when we increase the resources in a system, it results in increased performance in a manner proportional to resources added, - Werner Vogels

 Exmaples:
  - A system is scalable if it is able to serve increasing traffic (e.g. from 1x to 2x and then 2x to 3x) without any changes in architecture.